 Suppose you have a fort in the old Wild West.
 It’s manned by the cowboys, and the Indians are about to attack.

-The fort has a big fence round its exterior and several internal fences, each inside the other, so that even if the Indians penetrate the outer defence, the defenders can withdraw to an internal barrier.
+The fort has a big barricade round its exterior and several internal walls, each inside the other, so that even if the Indians penetrate the outer defence, the defenders can withdraw to an internal barrier.

 On your side you have many cowboys.
 They can spread out round the outermost fence and shoot the Indians as they attack.

 But if there are hordes of attacking Indians who are suicidal in their courage, the external defence may eventually succumb.
-Then the cowboys retreat to the next fortification, further in.
+Then the cowboys retreat to the next blockade, further in.

 Here the circumference is shorter – it’s a smaller circle.
 But there are less cowboys, because some got killed.
 Still, the number of cowboys per foot is greater so they can put up an even stronger fight.